ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    security dependencies, detailed requirements, and items that are documented as out of scope.

+Herr (ed) & Levine (ed)  Expires 22 October 2021                [Page 6]

+Internet-Draft                  DMARCbis                      April 2021

 2.1.
 High-Level Goals

    DMARC has the following high-level goals:

-   _Ticket 85_
+   _Tickets 85 and 108_

-   *  Allow Domain Owners to assert their severity of concern for authentication failures for messages purporting to have authorship within the domain.
+   *  Allow Domain Owners and PSOs to assert their severity of concern for authentication failures for messages purporting to have authorship within the domain.

-   *  Allow Domain Owners to verify their authentication deployment.
+   *  Allow Domain Owners and PSOs to verify their authentication deployment.

    *  Minimize implementation complexity for both senders and receivers, as well as the impact on handling and delivery of legitimate